Beat the Heat: Tips to Keep an RV Cool While Driving

 Here are some summer driving tips for a cool RV to upgrade your RV’s ventilation system:

-• Install a Roof Vent Fan: An excellent way to enhance your RV’s ventilation system is to install a roof vent fan.
-It helps to circulate fresh air, remove hot air and prevent humidity buildup.
+• Install a Roof Vent Fan: Roof vents are an excellent way to enhance your RV’s ventilation system is to install a roof vent fan.
+It helps to circulate fresh air, remove hot air, and prevent humidity buildup.

 • Open Windows and Use Fans: Another simple way to keep your RV cool while driving is to open windows and use fans to create natural ventilation.
 A cross breeze helps in circulating fresh air and reduces the temperature inside the RV.